simpledms/nextcloud-integration/README.md

 This app adds a file context-menu action in Nextcloud Files to export a file to SimpleDMS.

-## Supported Nextcloud versions
+## Supported versions

-- 32
-- 33
+- Nextcloud: 32 and 33

-## Supported SimpleDMS versions

-- v1.9.0 and up
+- SimpleDMS: 1.9.0 and up

 ## Install